fuzzylogicxx/fuzzylogic/posts/my-2023-in-review.md

 While low mood has a significant negative impact on me, it can impact others too.
 At times I’ve struggled to see the bigger picture and dropped the ball, forgetting people I should prioritise.

-In summary my mental health wasn’t always great, and it was time to acknowledge that properly.
-I’ve since done this and feel better for it.
+In summary my mental health wasn’t always great and it was time to acknowledge that properly.
+Since then I’ve done this and I feel better for it.
 There’s a journey ahead.
 Maybe I’ll write about it more soon.

-## In summary
+## Let’s go round again

-So long, 2023 – you were mostly pretty good and I’m grateful for it.
+So long, 2023 – you were mostly pretty good and I’m grateful.
 Even the bad bits have given me helpful pause for thought.
 I’ve been making positive change already, so onwards and upwards.